Keeping the Freshest Herbs & Spices99

 On average, whole spices have twice the life of ground spices.
 Once a spice is ground, the essential oils in the spice (which give it its flavor) start to dissipate.
 Grinding your own spices is the best way to ensure the best flavor and to extend the life of your spices.
 The simplest grinding method is to use a mortar and pestle.
 Mortars and pestles have been used since ancient times to pulverize and crush substances into a paste or powder.
 Requiring some elbow grease, the ingredients are placed into the bowl (mortar) and are ground using the club-shaped pestle.
 If you’re looking for a more user-friendly way to grind whole spices, using a small spice grinder is quick and easy.
 A coffee grinder works well too but we advise you to dedicate different grinders to spices and coffee.
 Between spices, grind a few grains of rice to clean out remaining spice dust or residue.
 If grinding your own spices isn’t for you, just remember that we grind our spices in small batches to ensure freshness…it’s the next best thing to grinding them yourself!

-If you’re trying to use up some of your spices, take a peek at the Recipes section of our website.
-We have over 400 different recipes that use our herbs and spices, and we are always adding more!
+If you’re trying to use up some of your spices, take a peek at the recipes section of our website.
+We have hundreds of recipes that use our herbs and spices, and we are always adding more!